Kadji Sports Academy

-Kadji Sport Academy commonly known as KSA, is a sports academy and association football team from Békoko, Douala in Cameroon.
+Kadji Sport Academy, commonly known as KSA, is a sports academy and association football team from Békoko, Douala in Cameroon.
 The academy was founded in 1996 by businessman Gilbert Kadji.
-Striker Samuel Eto'o played for the club at youth, and has since gone on to represent Cameroon national football team.
+Striker Samuel Eto'o was formed at the academy, and has since gone on to represent Cameroon national football team.

 The club's basketball team won the Elite Messieurs championship in 2024.